ssmystic/SS-Valheim/README.md

 Step 3: Run the game then close it in Main Menu after 1 minute for BepInEx to generate files it needs

 Step 4: Copy the contents of my plugins folder into Steam\steamapps\common\Valheim\BepInEx\plugins

+Step 5: Open Game and try to connect server via ip (Details in discord #game-server-info)